Updated: Apr 11

 Is that usually how the writing process goes then?
 Trevor will come in with a riff and Jalen will kind of expand on the idea until the song fully develops.

 Trevor: Kind of.
 The song ‘S2’ Jalen pretty much wrote entirely.
 We sat in the band room for like 5 hours to write it.
-He came in with a riff and for some reason I didn’t like it until I wrote this little lead on the neck pickup.
+He came in with a riff and for some reason, I didn’t like it until I wrote this little lead on the neck pickup.
 My neurotic brain after that decided I liked the song after being in the band room for so long.

 So that track is just you guys trapping yourself in the room.
-In the beginning someone goes “you guys like rock music?” then recorded a perfect take of a song that sounds like Duster even though you were all at your limit.
+In the beginning, someone goes “you guys like rock music?” then recorded a perfect take of a song that sounds like Duster even though you were all at your limit.

 Jalen: We literally weren’t even talking to each other.
-At a certain point we were just sitting in silence for like 20 minutes and then we just played it again.
+At a certain point, we were just sitting in silence for like 20 minutes and then we just played it again.
 We were satisfied then we dipped.

-Trevor: Once we did a couple takes we wrote a verse part where everything stops.
+Trevor: Once we did a couple of takes we wrote a verse part where everything stops.
 That last take worked really well and somehow Jalen and Matt were just locked in and ended it really sick.
 The last part was just improv and I don’t think we could recreate that.

-Bands that make music with fuzzed out guitars generally sound the same or try to emulate certain bands from the 90s.
+Bands that make music with fuzzed-out guitars generally sound the same or try to emulate certain bands from the 90s.
 What do you think makes Hubble different from those bands?

 Jalen: It’s really just the mix of influences.
 Trevor and I like the same things but when we write riffs or parts I am usually coming at it from a different angle.
 Having 2 different perspectives helps a lot to not be a worship band.
 There are parts that maybe sound like certain bands but I don’t particularly think it sounds like anything.